 The Commission's relationship with USAC and the Museum (together, the Owner Group) is governed by an Operating Agreement dated May 16, 1997.
 The Operating Agreement sets forth the respective rights and obligations of the Commission and the Owner Group.
-The Commission engaged the Owner Group, and the Owner Group agreed to be engaged to design, restore, reconstruct and operate Union Station as a "Cultural Facility", as defined in the compact (a "Cultural Facility") and in accordance with the plan, wherein activities which contribute to and enhance the aesthetic, artistic, historical, and social development and appreciation of the general public may be held (The "Original Project").
-The Commission agreed to transfer to the Owner Group an amount not to exceed \$118,000,000 arising from retail sales tax to enable the owner group to complete the Original Project.
-Since completion of the Original Project, the Owner Group has continued to operate and maintain Union Station as a cultural facility.
+Since completion of the restoration of Union Station and the creation of a world-class science museum (Original Project), the Owner Group has continued to operate and maintain Union Station as a cultural facility.
 Science City is located in and constitutes a principle use of the Original Project.
 The Operating Agreement also requires that USAC lease the Original Project to the Commission for a term of 99 years and that the Commission sublease the Original Project to USAC and the Museum for a 99-year period.
 Pursuant to the Operating Agreement, USAC, the Museum and the Commission entered into a real estate agreement on July 1, 1998 restricting the use of the Original Project for a Cultural Facility; prohibiting the sale by USAC of the Original Project or any portion thereof or the assignment by USAC of its interests in the Original Project to governmental entities, for-profit organizations or individuals; and permitting sale or assignment of those interests only to organizations described in Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.
 During 2000, the governance at Union Station was clarified with the completion of the mergers of Union Station Assistance Corporation, the Kansas City Museum Association, and the Union Station Project Consultants into a new company: Union Station Kansas City, Inc. (USKC) with agreements being signed in early 2001.
 The reshaping of the governance of Union Station is intended to enhance accountability and performance.